oddbird/css-sandbox/src/toggles/explainer.md

 - Scrolling/snapping could trigger active state
 - Changing active state could change scroll position

-### Other component interactions

-There are several important interactions with related features that we need to keep in mind
+There are several other important interactions with related features that we need to keep in mind as well
 (some may require additional research):

 - gestures